Story behind Bloody Girl Gang

 Hello!
 I’m Shawna, I love bloody red lips and ice cold sour beers (do send recs!).
 Bloody Girl Gang - Born from my personal experiences after leaving a full-time teaching coordinating job in 2017 where I was repeatedly marginalized at for the color of my skin, gender and immigration status.
 Trained in Character Animation and Visual Development for my BFA and MFA at the same institution but my passion was to work with students on the subject of Color.
 I've worked with award wining directors and artists and on various productions since 2000.
 Distraught by the treatment I had received after working for this institution for more than a decade.
 I needed badly to channel my frustration with art.
 Let's face it teaching art, grading homework of 120 art students 60 hours a week was definitely not the same as making art for the soul.

-During my career as an educator when I was dealing with bullying from the management I did not receive support from coworkers, many whom I had known since 2004 and it was bloody isolating.
+During my career as an educator when I was marginalized by the management, I did not receive support from coworkers, many whom I had known since 2004 and it was bloody isolating.
 Many were scared of the management we called "Executive Office" and could not empathize with the struggles of a woc immigrant over their own livelihood.
 That fueled the drive to build a community that I wished I could have bloody turned to instead - likeminded folks that I could be unapologetic with of my experiences and not be told to "keep quiet", "apologize for the way your lunch smells" or "go back to your country".

 Why the name Bloody Girl Gang?